tristndev/ComPI/3_PInBench/README.md

 ### GCFOVE

-The GCFOVE jar is based on a decompiled build by Tanya.
+The GCFOVE jar is based on a de- and recompiled build.

 One of the key changes is in the class `LiftedVarElim.java`.
 The following lines of the `shatter` where replaced: